Another wave of traditional giants Layer2 new chain narrative: Catfish effect or fleeting moment?

 Soneium is the Ethereum L2 launched by tech giant Sony, primarily built on the Op Stack and will also join Optimism's Superchain network.

 From the limited information available, the overall architecture is expected to be similar to Optimism, with DA mainly relying on the Ethereum mainnet, but indexing may be primarily controlled by the project team, while execution and settlement details remain unclear.
-After more than half a month of development, the ecological projects have already taken shape, with over 60 projects, and the cooperating applications will focus on entertainment, Web3 gaming, and NFT services.
-Additionally, due to Sony's prior collaboration with Astar Network, it is expected that Astar zkEVM will transition to Soneium, and the token will also be migrated accordingly.
+Currently, after more than half a month of development, the ecological projects have begun to take shape, with over 60 projects, and the cooperating applications will focus on entertainment, Web3 gaming, and NFT services.
+Additionally, due to Sony's prior collaboration with Astar Network, it is expected that Astar zkEVM will transition to Soneium, and the token will also migrate accordingly.

-From the project's long-term vision, it aims to leverage Sony's global distribution channels and capabilities in Web2 to bridge Web2 and Web3.
-It is also relatively clear that Soneium plans to develop functionalities similar to Story Protocol to protect creators' intellectual property.
-Considering Sony's significant presence in the gaming industry, such a strategic plan is not surprising, but the market is excited about traditional tech giants like Sony entering the crypto industry, which has generated high expectations.
+From the project's vision, it mainly aims to leverage Sony's global distribution channels and capabilities in Web2 to bridge Web2 and Web3.
+It is also relatively clear that Soneium plans to develop functions similar to Story Protocol to protect creators' intellectual property.
+Considering Sony's strong presence in the gaming sector, such a strategic plan is not surprising, but the market's excitement lies in traditional tech giants like Sony venturing into the crypto industry, which fills the market with anticipation.

 Overall, this is an attempt by a traditional giant, and the testnet data reflects market expectations, but it remains unclear whether there are plans for token issuance and a specific roadmap in the future.